 The Definition of Property Damage

-a.
-Physical injury to tangible property, including all resulting loss of use of that property.
+(a) Physical injury to tangible property, including all resulting loss of use of that property.
 All such loss of use shall be deemed to occur at the time of the physical injury that caused it.

-b.
-Loss of use of tangible property that is not physically injured.
+(b) Loss of use of tangible property that is not physically injured.
 All such loss of use shall be deemed to occur at the time of the occurrence that caused it.

-Loss of Use of Physically Injured Property
+Loss of Use of Injured Property

-Property damage includes the loss of use of property that has been physically injured.
-Here is an example.
+Part (a) of the definition of property damage includes the loss of use of tangible property that has been injured.
+Here's an example.